Voltrifrodec/CSSBattle/000-daily-targets/src/markdown/daily-target_2024-02-01.md

 <br>

-## Unresolved solutions
+## Other solutions

-There are no unresolved solutions for this target.
+There are no other solutions for this target.

 <br>